Amtrak recently announced traditional dining is returning to most trains that operate West of the Mississippi River.

 As far as I know, Amtrak does not have a goal date for glasses, mugs, and ceramic dishes to return to the rails because it may take time to quipped with the new supplies.
 So for a bit, expect to get plastic plates and cups still.

-Currently, the dining car is just for sleeping car passengers, but Amtrak is looking to expand this service to coach passengers as pandemic restrictions are lifted.
+Currently, the dining car is just for sleeping car passengers, but Amtrak wants to expand this service to coach passengers as pandemic restrictions get lifted further.

 Quick note on the Texas Eagle